 POMEROY, Ohio – Officals were on the scene into the evening assessing the situation on Brick Street where a retaining wall has collapsed.

 Pomeroy Mayor Don Anderson joined Alan Miles, Pomeroy building inspector and code enforcer, at the scene of a retaining wall collapse in the back yard of a residence on Brick Street.
+A Forensic Engineering investigation will have had to have been set up in order to assess this situation and get to the bottom of how and why it happened.

 An attempt was made to alleviate some of the immediate danger from one of the residences with the potential collapse of a retaining wall.
 Due to the saturation level of the soil, a back hoe was unable to access the hillside.